Conchita Wurst: 2006–2013: Early musical career

 In 2006, Neuwirth took part in the third edition of the Austrian TV show Starmania, finishing in second place behind Nadine Beiler.
 One year later, Neuwirth founded the boyband Jetzt Anders!, but the group disbanded that same year.

-It was after this that Neuwirth developed the drag persona of Conchita Wurst, a bearded woman.
-In the German language, "Wurst" means "sausage", although Neuwirth relates the choice of last name to the common German expression "Das ist mir doch alles Wurst", which translates as "it's all the same to me" or "I don't care", stating that the name emerged from the first meaning of that expression.
+Neuwirth then developed the drag persona of Conchita Wurst, a bearded woman.
+In the German language, "Wurst" means "sausage", although Neuwirth relates the choice of last name to the common German expression "Das ist mir doch alles Wurst", which translates as "it's all the same to me".
 The name "Conchita" had been adopted from a Cuban friend of his.
-In an interview, he also explained that conchita is Spanish slang for vagina and Wurst is German slang for penis.
+He also explained that conchita is Spanish slang for vagina and Wurst is German slang for penis.

 Neuwirth asserted that the inclusion of the beard as part of the Conchita character was "a statement to say that you can achieve anything, no matter who you are or how you look."
-The inclusion of a beard as part of the drag look was not unique, having been pioneered in the 1970s by The Cockettes in San Francisco and the Bloolips in London.
+A beard as part of the drag look was pioneered in the 1970s by The Cockettes in San Francisco and the Bloolips in London.

-Conchita's first appearance was on ORF's show Die große Chance in 2011, where she achieved 6th place.
+Conchita's first appearance was on Austrian Broadcasting (ORF)'s show Die große Chance ("The Big Chance") in 2011, where she placed sixth.
 In 2012, she competed in the Austrian National Final for the Eurovision Song Contest 2012 and came second.
 Conchita then appeared in the ORF show The Hardest Jobs of Austria, working in a fish processing plant, and in Wild Girls, in which a group of candidates had to survive in the deserts of Namibia together with native tribes.